-2. It teaches you skills that will make your CV/resume stand out from the crowd.
+2. It teaches you skills that will make your resume stand out from the crowd.

 When you get a degree abroad, you are willingly immersing yourself in a foreign environment, outside of your comfort zone.
 You learn to adapt to a foreign culture and negotiate relationships with people from many different cultural backgrounds.
 These cross-cultural communication skills are essential if you intend to work in the international job market.

 For example, if you complete your degree at a Chinese university and you want to work for a firm that has many Chinese clients, you can show your future employer that you are the best person for the job as you have first-hand experience with Chinese culture, and therefore can communicate with their clients in a more culturally sensitive manner.

 3. Doing a degree abroad may be cheaper.

 Tuition fees at many Western universities have been climbing exponentially over the last couple of years, making the college experience further out of the reach for many students.
 Some universities, particularly in Europe, offer quality, government-subsidized undergraduate degrees.
 For example, public universities in Germany have phased out tuition fees for local and international students!

 There’s also the option of applying for full or partial scholarships from private programs or university international offices, so don’t limit yourself.
 It’s also worth noting that if you choose to study at a university in Britain or Continental Europe, you’ll save money in the long run because you’ll graduate after three years instead of four at an American university.